AdobeDocs/certification.en/help/certifications/ac/ac-m-architect.md

 Learn how to become a certified Adobe Architect Master.

+The Adobe Credential Program has launched a new Adobe Marketo Engage Architect certification for candidates interested in achieving the Certified Master title.
+It replaces the previous Marketo Certified Solution Architect (MCSA) certification interview process.
+[Read more](https://solutionpartners.adobe.com/solution-partners/news/2022/02/a-new-standard-for-adobe-marketo-engage-certified-architects.html){target="_blank"}

 ## Minimum experience

 You should have at least 3-5 year experience leading [!DNL Commerce] development projects and are able to design, integrate, implement, and explain solutions to business problems by utilizing Adobe [!DNL Commerce] along with associated services.